What is Polycystic Ovarian Syndrome?

 Leaky gut often starts with an injury to the intestines by food poisoning, parasites, food intolerances, or allergies which all cause inflammation to the gut wall.
 Certain drugs such as anti-inflammatories and antibiotics can also damage the integrity of the lining.
 Whereas a healthy gut can heal itself quickly from one bout of antibiotics or the occasional pain killer, chronic use will make healing more difficult.
 Both antibiotics and anti-inflammatories cause a disruption in the flora of the bowel called dysbiosis which is a major contributor to gut permeability.
 The goal of treatment is largely dependent on being able to change the imbalance of gut flora.

 Since leaky gut can be a serious concern not just for PCOS and gallbladder patients, we have dedicated a blog to enumerate details of our two-step leaky gut support – remove and repair.
 We also have a leaky gut diet page.
 There, you will know which foods to avoid or to eat, which supplements to take, and what structured diet program to follow.
+To help maintain the proper balance of intestinal microflora to support gut healing and better digestion, you may try taking supplementary probiotics.

 To fight inflammation: